wp-plugins/jsl3-facebook-wall-feed/readme.txt

    **Save Changes**.

-8. Click **Okay** to give your App permission to acess your public profile, friends list, News Feed and status updates.
+8. Click **Okay** to give your App permission to acess your public profile, friend list, News Feed, status updates and groups and your friends' groups.

 9. Click **Okay** to give your App permission to manage your Pages.